axiros/mdvl/README.md

 markdown sources (-1 to switch feature off).
 When source document has more lines than this we'll autonumber the headers.

-*Light "Tables"* This one is non standard - but somewhat handy for documenting e.g.
+*Light "Tables"* Non standard - but somewhat handy for documenting e.g.
 CLI Params of a command:
 When first word of a line is starred, we set a starting indent for the subsequent lines of that textblock to the length of that first word.